 Free Trade Zones in the United States

-A class of special economic zone, USA Free Trade Zones are also commonly referred to as “Foreign Trade Zones”.
-Businesses receive multiple benefits of USA free trade zones.
+A class of special economic zone, Free Trade Zones in USA are also commonly referred to as “Foreign Trade Zones”.
+Businesses receive multiple benefits in trade-free zones in USA.

 Within its premises, businesses get to enjoy customs duty exemption for their goods.
 Generally organized around major seaports, it also holds many trade advantages.

 According to the Free trade zone directory of the United States Department of Commerce, there are around 298 USA free trade zones throughout the 50 states.
-Within the US free trade zones, there are two specific types – the General Purpose Zones and Subzones.
-Tetra Consultants recommends clients who are engaging in international commerce to adopt the available free zones.
+Within the Free Trade Zones in USA, there are two specific types – the General Purpose Zones and Subzones.
+Tetra Consultants recommends clients who are engaging in international commerce to adopt the available Free Trade Zones in USA

 - By taking advantage of the US Foreign Trade Zones program, companies can benefit from a sizeable amount of cost savings.
 These free zones allow companies to bring goods in without duties or fees.